dataPulverizer/allocBenchd/README.md

 Benchmarks `malloc` and `free`.
 In `main`, `ntrials` is the number of times each allocation is to be executed and meaured `nmax` is the maximum array length, so total number of measurements is `ntrials*nmax`.
 In `main`, a chart is generated with `chartName.writePlot(benchFile, nPoints, 60_000, 1000);`, the last two numbers are the maximum value of `time (ns)` on the vertical axis in each chart for `malloc` and `free` respectively, they default to `-1` to accept maximum chart range.

+The function `auto memoryBench(alias x, string units = "nsecs", uint mask = GC.BlkAttr.NO_SCAN)(long ntrials, long nmax)` is the benchmarking function.
+The `mask` template parameter determines how D's garbage collection executes and defaults to a fast mode; `units` is the time unit described [here](https://dlang.org/phobos/std_datetime_stopwatch.html), the template parameter `x` is an instance of what the array should be filled with, it can be of any type.

 At the moment the chart is plotted using R's base graphic, here is an example of what the chart looks like: <img class="plot" src="https://github.com/dataPulverizer/allocBenchd/blob/master/allocBench.jpeg">

 The plot sampes data from the created benchmark table, the number of points to sample in the plot is `nPoints` in main.
 Set to -1 if you want all the data to be plotted.